idiap/bob/doc/TutorialsTrainer.rst

 A **multilayer perceptron** (MLP) [3]_ is a neural network architecture that has some well-defined characteristics such as a feed-forward structure.
-As described in :doc:`TutorialsMachine`, an MLP might be created as follows:
+As described in :doc:`TutorialsMachine`, an MLP can be created as follows:

 .. doctest::
    :options: +NORMALIZE_WHITESPACE